drduh/macOS-Security-and-Privacy-Guide/README.md

 Privoxy already comes with many good rules, however you can also write your own.

-For example, edit `/usr/local/etc/privoxy/user.action` to block elements by domain or with regular expressions,
+Edit `/usr/local/etc/privoxy/user.action` to filter elements by domain or with regular expressions, e.g.:

     { +block{unwanted stuff} }
     www.facebook.com/(extern|plugins)/(login_status|like(box)?|activity|fan)\.php